bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 If the fragment exists in the target, but not in the query, it is still possible there is something else in the query that matches the target, because the common substructure is not captured in the fingerprint.
-An example from dalke's article:
+An example from Dalke's article:
 "if "N" does not exist in the query then it might still match a target molecule which has an "N" in it.
 For example, the query "O" should still match the target "N#\[N+\]\[O-\]" (nitrous oxide)."